variscarey/CCM-Intro-to-SC/README.md

 # Center for Computational Mathematics
-# Introduction to Scientific Programming with Python
+# Introduction to Scientific Computing with Python

-The lectures in this short course were designed using Python notebooks from an Anaconda2 distribution of Python 2.7.
+The lectures in this short course were designed using Python notebooks from an Anaconda3 distribution of Python 3.6.
-Go to https://www.continuum.io/downloads and follow the instructions to download and install a Python 2.7 distribution for your OS before working through these lectures.
+Go to https://www.continuum.io/downloads and follow the instructions to download and install a Python 3.6 distribution for your OS before working through these lectures.